Houthi attacks on commercial vessels: First ceasefire and resumption (January 2025 – September 2025)

 On 31 August, an explosion occurred near the Liberian-flagged, Israeli-owned chemical tanker Scarlet Ray near Yanbu, Saudi Arabia.
 The ship and its crew were unharmed.
 The Houthis later took responsibility for the attack, claiming that it was directly struck by a ballistic missile.
 On 2 September, the Houthis claimed that they struck the container ship MSC Aby with two UAVs and a missile.
 No incidents were reported near the named vessel, which successfully arrived to its destination in Jeddah.
 On 4 September, an unknown projectile hit the water near a ship sailing northwest of Hodeidah.

 On 23 September, a projectile landed near the Dutch cargo ship Minervagracht sailing east of Aden.
 On 29 September, the vessel was struck by a Houthi cruise missile in the Gulf of Aden, injuring two Filipino sailors, including one who succumbed to their wounds on 6 October, and causing a fire.
 The ship's 19 crew members were later evacuated via helicopter.
 The Houthis claimed responsibility for the attack on 30 September, describing it as a response to Israel's actions in the Gaza Strip.
 The Joint Maritime Information Center said that the vessel had "no Israeli affiliations".
 The same day, the Houthis warned that they would target vessels belonging to 13 American oil exporting companies.

+Second ceasefire (October 2025 – July 2026)

+Following the implementation of the ceasefire in the Gaza Strip in October 2025, the Houthis paused their attacks on commercial ships.

+Maersk Line resumed shipping through the Red Sea in January 2026, with successive successful trans-Suez crossings by Maersk Sebarok and Maersk Denver.
+Warning shots were fired on 17 February as a vessel transiting southwest of Aden was approached by a skiff according to the UKMTO, which advised vessels in the area to exercise caution.

+After the Houthis resumed their attacks on Israel amidst the 2026 Iran war in March 2026, the group threatened to close the Bab-el-Mandeb again if the conflict against Iran or Lebanon escalated, or if the Gulf Arab states joined the war against Iran.

+A vessel was approached near Hodeidah by a skiff carrying armed men on 12 April according to UKMTO, with the men attempting to board the vessel.
+The skiff however turned away after the ship's captain deployed a flare.
+The UKMTO reported on 23 May that it received multiple reports of commercial vessels being approached by skiffs in the Gulf of Aden.

+The Houthis declared a "ban" on Israeli-affiliated ships transiting the Red Sea on 8 June.
+A cargo vessel exchanged fire with a small craft carrying six people near Balhaf on 10 June according to the UKMTO.
+Another cargo vessel reported exchanging fire with armed men in a skiff off the cost of Hodeidah on 5 July according to the UKMTO.